 Technical Review Committee

-(1) The Director may form a Technical Review Committee (TRC) to advise and assist the department in:
+(1) The Director may form a Technical Review Committee (TRC) to advise and assist DEQ in:

 (a) Implementing the onsite wastewater management program, including development of program improvements and rules; and

 (b) Evaluating the use of new or innovative technologies, materials, or designs that maintain or advance protection of the quality of public waters and public health and general welfare in Oregon.
 The TRC may use performance standards and criteria as appropriate to evaluate the efficiency and safety of new technologies, materials, or designs.